Advertiser Disclosure

 Naturally, one of the best ways to track down a higher welcome offer is by not having to track it down at all!
 Occasionally, Chase will offer an increased welcome offer available to everyone for a limited time.

-Ultimate Rewards points are worth more when redeemed through the Ultimate Rewards travel portal, and even more still when transferred to one of the Chase transfer partners.
+Ultimate Rewards points are worth more when redeemed through Chase Travel — and even more when transferred to one of the Chase transfer partners.

 Utilize CardMatch

 CardMatch is a tool that allows users to check for targeted offers from banking partners.
-Many of the larger U.S. banks, like Chase and American Express, publish these targeted offers to CardMatch and then reveal those offers to users when they use the CardMatch tool.
+Many of the larger U.S. banks, like Chase and American Express, publish these targeted offers on CardMatch, revealing those offers to users who use the CardMatch tool.

-Here’s the information that you need to provide CardMatch with in order to use the tool to see your offers:
+Here’s the information that you need to provide CardMatch with to use the tool to see your offers:

 • Full name